felixlu/awesome-stars/topics.md

 ## react-native

+- [appwrite/appwrite](https://github.com/appwrite/appwrite) - Build like a team of hundreds_
 - [OneKeyHQ/app-monorepo](https://github.com/OneKeyHQ/app-monorepo) - Secure, open source and community driven crypto wallet runs on all platforms and trusted by millions.
 - [microsoft/react-native-code-push](https://github.com/microsoft/react-native-code-push) - React Native module for CodePush
 - [Zaelot-Inc/ui-libraries](https://github.com/Zaelot-Inc/ui-libraries) - A collection of UI Frameworks and their platform implementations.